CYS connects youth of all ages, offers employment

 |0

-This work, CYS connects youth of all ages, offers employment [Image 2 of 2], by Sandra Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CYS connects youth of all ages, offers employment, by Sandra Wilson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.